davidjimenezanca/Example_Spring-Data-Redis/README.md

 Note 2: Please be aware that, each time the process is started, all data are evicted from Redis

-Note 3: You can stop Camel Consumer just tipyng Ctrl+C at Terminal
+Note 3: You can stop Camel Consumer just typing 'Ctrl+C' at Terminal

 # See Also